JohnChangUK/Mobile-Todo-App/README.md

-## A Mobile Application which allows a user to make a Todolist, and has the freedom to add a new todo or complete a todo.
+## A Mobile Application which allows a user to make a Todolist, and has the option to add a new todo or complete a todo.

 ## Made in React Native